OpenVidu/openvidu.io-docs/docs/developing/index.md

 ---

-Setup for advanced development: share the app through your network
+Example: setup for advanced development (share the app through your network)
 ------------------

 You can also use **different machines** in the **same network** to build a more advanced development environment, so you can test the application in different devices at the same time.
 It's very similar to the process outlined above:

-Run exactly the same commands as the process above, but:
+Run exactly the same commands as in the previous section, but:

 1. On step **5)** extend `ng serve` command with: